Sparse Cholesky Factorization for Solving Nonlinear PDEs via Gaussian Processes: Introduction

-Our error analysis, presented in Section \ref{sec: the theory}, requires sufficient Diracs measurements to appear in the domain.
-The setting of the rigorous result is for a class of kernel functions that are Green functions of differential operators such as the Mat\'ern-like kernels, although the algorithm is generally applicable.
-The analysis is based on the interplay between linear algebra, Gaussian process conditioning, screening effects, and numerical homogenization, which shows the \textit{exponential decay/near-sparsity} of the inverse Cholesky factor of the kernel matrix after permutation.
+We rigorously analyze the error of the algorithm in Section \ref{sec: the theory}.
+The analysis requires sufficient Dirac measurements within the domain and is established for a class of kernel functions that are Green functions of differential operators, such as Mat\'ern-like kernels.
+The theory relies on the interplay of linear algebra, Gaussian process conditioning, screening effects, and numerical homogenization, which demonstrate the \textit{exponential decay/near-sparsity} of the inverse Cholesky factor of the kernel matrix after permutation.

-To solve \eqref{eqn: the problem}, one efficient method is to linearize the constraint and solve a sequential quadratic programming problem.
-This leads to a linear system that involves a reduced kernel matrix $K(\bphi^k,\bphi^k) := DF(\vz^k)K(\bphi,\bphi)(DF(\vz^k))^T$ at each iterate $\bz^k$; see Section \ref{sec: Gauss-Newton and preconditioned conjugate gradient}.
-For this reduced kernel matrix, there are insufficient Diracs measurements in the domain, and we no longer have the above theoretical guarantee for its sparse Cholesky factorization.
-Nevertheless, we can still apply the algorithm with a slightly different permutation and couple it with preconditioned conjugate gradient (pCG) methods to solve the linear system.
+Utilizing these sparse factors, gradient-based optimization methods for \eqref{eqn: the problem} become scalable.
+We can also employ second-order methods, often more efficient, to solve \eqref{eqn: the problem} by linearizing the constraint and solving a sequential quadratic programming problem.
+This results in a linear system involving a reduced kernel matrix $K(\bphi^k,\bphi^k) := DF(\vz^k)K(\bphi,\bphi)(DF(\vz^k))^T$ at each iterate $\bz^k$; refer to Section \ref{sec: Gauss-Newton and preconditioned conjugate gradient}.
+For this reduced kernel matrix, where insufficient Dirac measurements are present in the domain, our theoretical guarantee for its sparse Cholesky factorization no longer holds.
+Nevertheless, we can apply the algorithm with a slightly different permutation and couple it with preconditioned conjugate gradient (pCG) methods to solve the linear system.
 Our experiments demonstrate that nearly constant steps of pCG suffice for convergence.
 For many nonlinear PDEs, we observe that the above sequential quadratic programming approach converges in $O(1)$ steps.
-Consequently, our algorithm leads to a near-linear space/time complexity solver for general nonlinear PDEs, assuming it converges.
+Consequently, our algorithm leads to a near-linear space/time complexity solver for general nonlinear PDEs, assuming the sequential quadratic programming iterations converge.
 The assumption of convergence depends on the selection of kernels and the property of the PDE, and we demonstrate it numerically in solving nonlinear elliptic, Burgers, and Monge-Amp\`ere equations; see Section \ref{sec: Numerical experiments}.
+We make concluding remarks in Section \ref{sec: conclusions}.